Social Sciences & Humanities Research Council (SSHRC)

 New effective Fall 2019 and beyond: Applications will be completed and submitted entirely online.

 Applicants must upload their own official transcripts to the application.
 Current Guelph students may be able to obtain their Guelph transcripts at no charge; please refer to “Ordering Transcripts” under Tools and Resources on our website.
 NOTE: Students are responsible for verifying the completeness and accuracy of transcripts uploaded to their application.
 Failure to do so may result in the disqualification of the application from consideration.

 SSHRC Doctoral Application Deadline

-Complete applications are due on-line by 11:59 p.m.
-(Eastern) on Wednesday, September 30, 2020.
-Applications submitted on-line after this date will not be considered.
+Complete applications are due online by 11:59 p.m.
+(Eastern) on October 1, 2021 (Extended deadline).
+Applications submitted online after this date will not be considered.
 It is the applicant's responsibility to ensure that their entire application, including transcripts and all attached files, is complete and in adherence to all guidelines set by SSHRC, and that the application is submitted prior to the deadline.